-And they are certainly not one-hit wonders (see a top list here!)
+And they are not one-hit wonders (see a top list here!).

-Simplification – And when you simplify the ‘content creation’ process you are likely to achieve better results (through clarity and
+- Simplification – And when you simplify the ‘content creation’ process you’re likely to achieve better results (through clarity and focus).

-Regular Organic Traffic – Because you are satisfying user intent right now and for many years to come (as your content always
+- Regular organic traffic – Because you’re satisfying user intent now and for many years to come (as your content stays relevant).

-And if that isn’t big enough reason to switch your content marketing strategy to ‘evergreen’ then nothing will be!
+So if that isn’t big enough reason to switch your content marketing strategy to ‘evergreen’, then nothing will be!